 I spent four years (from 2013-2017) living in Dar es Salaam, Tanzania where I taught high school English, middle school P.E., and primary swimming at Haven of Peace Academy, worked as a YoungLife leader, and loved life on the coast of the Indian Ocean.

-Currently, I race mountain bikes for Team Neighborlink and Osmo Hydration, as well as being a 6th grade English teacher at Maple Creek Middle School in Fort Wayne, Indiana.
+Currently, I race mountain bikes for Team Neighborlink, with support from Amp Human, Osmo Nutrition and Ride 100%.
+I am also a 6th grade English teacher at Maple Creek Middle School in Fort Wayne, Indiana.
 I also work part-time as an Assistant Sales Manager and Marketing Content Creator at Summit City Bicycles & Fitness.

 Why Middle School?